-If you are thinking where to go in Estonia during sunny summer days, Lahemaa National Park is the best choice.
-The national park is located on the northern coast of Estonia and offers a variety of activities such as hiking, water sports, nature watching and etc. Lahemaa National Park is a home to moose, wild boars, brown bears, and foxes.
+If you are thinking about where to visit in Estonia during sunny summer days, Lahemaa National Park is the best choice.
+The national park is located on the northern coast of Estonia and offers a variety of activities such as hiking, water sports, nature watching and etc. Lahemaa National Park is home to moose, wild boars, brown bears, and foxes.

 Also, Lahemaa national park has lots of trekking trails that lead around the national park through the highest point.
-Of course, if you are visiting the park in summer, don’t forget to rent a camping pod and enjoy the park for few days.
+Of course, if you are visiting the park in summer, don’t forget to rent a camping pod and enjoy the park for a few days.

 Hiiumaa is the second largest island in Estonia that is admired for its scenery.
 The island is often included in the best Estonia scenery list that is made by Estonian travel guides.
-Hiiumaa is well-known for historical lighthouses (one of them is one of the world’s oldest lighthouses that was built in the 16th century), unspoiled nature and beautiful rural areas.
+Hiiumaa is well-known for its historical lighthouses (one of them is one of the world’s oldest lighthouses that was built in the 16th century), unspoiled nature, and beautiful rural areas.

 Matsalu National Park

-If you search for things to do in Estonia, you will definitely find Matsalu National Park in one of the lists.
-Special for it is foremost known as one of Europe’s best national park for bird watching.
-The national park covers more 400km² of land and coast that makes the park one of the largest national parks in Estonia.
+If you search for things to do in Estonia, you will definitely find Matsalu National Park is one of the lists.
+Special for it is foremost known as one of Europe’s best national parks for bird watching.
+The national park covers more than 400km² of land and coast that makes the park one of the largest national parks in Estonia.

 Saaremaa is the largest island in Estonia.
 If you aren’t sure what to do in Estonia, the island is the best place to experience the country’s rural areas, relax in nature and learn more about deep local culture.
-Saaremaa people still live in traditional stone houses, wear colorful traditional costumes and speak in dialect.
+Saaremaa people still live in traditional stone houses, wear colorful traditional costumes, and speak in dialect.

-In the winter people enjoy sightseeing and snowy scenery from 51 meters high Long Hermann tower.
+In the winter, people enjoy sightseeing and snowy scenery from 51 meters high Long Hermann tower.
 While during summer, tourists spend their time in Narva-Joesuu resort.
 That said, Narca is also famous for the well-preserved medieval castle that is called Hermann Fortress and was built in the 15th century.

-A periodically rising spring that overflows during high-water of Tuhala river and the brownish water overflows at a speed of 100 liters per second that makes the Boiling Witch’s Well a unique natural phenomenon not only in Estonia but also in whole Europe.
+A periodically rising spring that overflows during high-water of Tuhala river and the brownish water overflows at a speed of 100 liters per second makes the Boiling Witch’s Well a unique natural phenomenon not only in Estonia but also in whole Europe.

 Soomaa National Park